pilgblog/pilgblog/README.md

 - :seedling: I participate in competitions on Kaggle

-- :zap: I want to work in the field of data analysis and DS
+- :zap: Want to work in the field of data analysis and DS

 Contact me: